Atsyurt/LLM-pipeline-for-PDFs/README.md

 - While returning context from the document's vector store, the indices and unique document IDs are parsed, and the relevant and original documents are provided to the model as context input.
 The top 5 documents most relevant to the query are selected based on their scores from the Milvus database.

-- The Flask API server includes a /query endpoint.
+- The Fast API server includes a /query endpoint.
 Apart from eval.py and this, for ease of use, I created a simple chat interface accessible at "localhost:80/".
 This way, you can also ask questions directly through this interface.